-How to land more clients, for freelancers who hate the word "sales"
+How to land clients As A freelancer who hates the word "sales"

 As a freelancer, if you want to grow your business, there’s no getting around doing some selling.
 Lucky for you, sales isn’t quite what you think it is.